 Welcome!

-I am currently a Research Fellow at the University of Bologna (Italy).
+I am an applied financial economist, Research Fellow at the University of Bologna.

 Research